Skip to main content

 Curator: Siim Preiman

 Hanna Samoson (1987) explores the boundaries of art and tries to perceive the unknown.
 Being in constant motion as an intuitive creator, her work is characterised by quick and spontaneous decisions.
 She studied photography at the Estonian Academy of Arts and graduated from the FAMU Academy of Performing Arts in Prague in 2021.
-In the autumn of 2020 she walked the future route of Rail Baltic from Ikla to Tallinn as an endurance art performance.
+In the autumn of 2020 she walked the future route of Rail Baltic from Ikla to Tallinn as an endurance art performance, as a result of which the film Trail Baltic: A Trip to the Green (2023) was produced in cooperation with Levila.
 Among her latest shows are group exhibitions Pine-fulness at Tallinn City Gallery (2021) and Vana-Võromaa Cultural Centre (2022) and Runner Along the Border, Rat Catcher and Bricklayer at the Art Hall Gallery (2022).